raquelfmcardoso/raquelfmcardoso/README.md

 # Welcome to my profile!

 - Raquel Cardoso (she/her), 21 years old.
-- First year master's degree student in Computer Science and Engineering @ Instituto Superior Técnico - UL.
+- Master's degree finalist on Computer Science and Engineering @ Instituto Superior Técnico - UL.
-- Focusing my studies in Artificial Intelligence and Cyber-Physical Systems with the prospect of working in accessibility.
+- Focusing my studies in Artificial Intelligence and Cyber-Physical Systems with the prospect of working in AI for good and accessibility.
 - I'm also part of SINFO - the biggest free tech conference in Portugal - as Multimedia's Team Leader.
 - Check out my [website and portfolio][website]!
 - Check out my [CV][cv]!